 With a saturated UK housing market, it is hardly surprising that many Britons are turning their attention to buying land.
 If you are considering buying land for development, new-build or investment purposes then our guide, written for property developers, builders and investors could give you a head start to steer you in the right direction, and help you to avoid some of the pitfalls that beset many an investor.

 The trend for buying land is attracting all sorts of people, from first time buyers that cannot get on the property ladder and aren’t afraid to self-build, as well as more astute property investors and developers who are keen to reap the rewards of redeveloping an existing property or build anew.

-Who’s Buying Land?
+Who’s Buying Land for Development?

 Land purchase is attracting people from many different walks of life – which is hardly surprising given the opportunities that it brings.

 Many people see buying land as a modern alternative to investing in traditional property, whereas others simply relish the challenges that it brings.

 There are also others who have been successful in climbing the property ladder and now want to build their own unique home which is perfect to their tastes, and is situated in a location of their choice.

 Irrespective of reasons or motives, buying land for building or development could be the way forward for many people.

 Buying Land and the Importance of Good Market Research

 If you are serious about buying land an element of luck is required, as is plenty of time, effort and research into the market for building plots and development land.